Three Dragons Academy

 Wednesdays and Thursdays, 9 am – 3 pm

-Sessions run September through June and include a 2 week Winter break and a 2 week Spring break.
-See our calendar for upcoming dates.
+Sessions run September through June and include a 3 week winter break and a 3 week spring break.

 Tuition is payable in full at the beginning of the year or in monthly payments of 610 (payable by the first of each month, September through June).
 Registration fee (475) and last month’s tuition deposit (610) are required at registration to secure your child’s enrollment space for the upcoming year.